ES-DOC/pyosl/docs/06_simple_examples.md

-This enforcement of property typing, which is not normal in Python - which normally prefers [duck typing](https://en.wikipedia.org/wiki/Duck_typing) - is included since experience has shown that in using metadadta sourced from scientists in full stack work with  serialisation and deserialisation with html and pdf views it is simpler to enforce typing at source (to be specific, something might pass quite a long way along, quacking happily until it reaches a point where some extra method/property/attribute is expected
+This enforcement of property typing, which is not normal in Python - which normally prefers [duck typing](https://en.wikipedia.org/wiki/Duck_typing) - is included since experience has shown that in using metadata sourced from scientists in full stack work with  serialisation and deserialisation with html and pdf views it is simpler to enforce typing at source (to be specific, something might pass quite a long way along, quacking happily until it reaches a point where some extra method/property/attribute is expected